Blocked Toilet Melbourne

 If after reading the above you believe the blockage is minor, coming from flushing a large amount of waste and/or toilet paper, than try using a plunger lightly on the blocked toilet.
 Or, you can try one of our recipes for natural drain cleaning solutions to try and soften up the blocked toilet material.

 These are some common causes of a blocked toilet or blocked sewer drain.
-Before you start working to fix the blocked toilet, you should try and determine what may have caused the blocked toilet, like if you have accidentally dropped something in the toilet bowl or have flushed a larger than normal amount of material down the toilet.
-If you have accidentally flushed something solid down the toilet, you shouldn’t use a plunger, as this may push the offending object further into your sewer drain system making it harder to retrieve and repair the blocked toilet.
+Before you start working to fix the blocked toilet, you should try and determine what may have caused the blocked toilet.
+For example, if you have accidentally dropped something in the toilet bowl or have flushed a larger than normal amount of material down the toilet.
+If you have accidentally flushed something solid down the toilet, you shouldn’t use a plunger.
+This may push the offending object further into your sewer drain system making it harder to retrieve and repair the blocked toilet.

-In this situation, you should try using a length of wire to retrieve the object from your sewer system, which may be caught in the blocked toilet trap.
-If you have the tools, you could try and remove the toilet and then use wire to retrieve the obstructing object from the blocked toilet trap.
+In this situation, try using a length of wire to retrieve the object from your sewer system, which may be caught in the blocked toilet trap.
+You could try and remove the toilet and then use wire to retrieve the obstructing object from the blocked toilet trap, if you have the tools.

 If it is only the blocked toilet that is flushing slowly (and your home’s other drains are working as they should) then it is likely that the blockage is located within the toilet’s system.